SmarterCare PPO Plan

 -

-If you enrolled in one of the SmarterCare CDHP medical plans or the SmarterCare PPO Plan, your prescription drug coverage is administered by Capital Rx, a Judi Health company.
+If you are enrolled in the SmarterCare PPO Plan, your prescription drug coverage is administered by Capital Rx, a Judi Health company.
 Capital Rx is focused on providing you with transparent prescription pricing and enhancing patient care to support long-term, positive change in the healthcare system.

 Capital Rx maintains a national network of more than 65,000 pharmacies, including most major chains and many independent pharmacies.
 You will have access to mail order for maintenance medications through Costco Mail Order.
 Additionally, select prescriptions drugs may be filled through the Mark Cuban Cost Plus Drug Company or Amazon Pharmacy.